WLBF/mit-6.828/lab-5-file-system-spawn-and-shell.md

 2. Think about what you would have to do in order to implement `exec` in user space, and be sure you understand why it is harder.

-    `exec` need to load image and setup frame while `exec` self is still running.
+    Program `exec` need to replace image and setup frame while itself is running.